patricksavalle/slim-request-params/README.md

 _Needs PHP 7.x_

 Validates request query and body parameters ($_GET and $_BODY) using regular expressions.
 Adds a layer of security and self-documentation to your API-code.
+Uses the same syntax as SLIM uses for route-segments.

 Example:

     use SlimRequestParams\QueryParameters;